 Key Principles to Teach Yourself:

 Upgrade your skills before upgrading your wings.
-Max out your training on an easy wing and situp harness, before going into a pod harness and/or to a higher performance wing.
+Max out your training on an easy wing and sit-up harness before going into a pod harness and/or to a higher performance wing.
 Even EN-A wings can shoot past the horizon and go underneath you when tested beyond EN certification maneuvers.
-A Pod harness makes progression unnecessarily risky.
+A pod harness makes progression unnecessarily risky.

-First find out what you should NOT do.
-Stop Bad Habits before they become dangerous.
+First, find out what you should NOT do.
+Stop bad habits before they become dangerous.

-Secondly find out what you should DO.
+Secondly, find out what you should DO.
 One positive habit enhances another positive habit.
 They will accelerate your learning.

 When you upgrade to a faster wing, learn everything first on a sit-up harness.